clg-du/r-crash-course/lectures/lecture_2/lecture_2.md

 functions, or other objects.
 R has several built-in data types, including numeric, character, logical, integer, and complex.

+Variables…

-Variables… -are used to store objects in R, and they can be assigned using the assignment operator “\<-”. (or “=”, but “\<-” is preferred!)
+- are used to store objects in R, and they can be assigned using the assignment operator `<-`. (or `=`, but `<-` is preferred!)
--in R are case-sensitive, so “myVar” is not the same as “myvar”. -have names in R which can contain letters, numbers, underscores, and dots, but they cannot start with a number. -can be assigned to objects, data, functions, or other variables.
+- in R are case-sensitive, so `myVar` is not the same as `myvar`.
+- have names in R which can contain letters, numbers, underscores, and dots, but they cannot start with a number.
+- can be assigned to objects, data, functions, or other variables.

 Let’s create some variables in R!